hoangtien2k3/hoangtien2k3.github.io/README.md

 ## How show the repositories?

-To show GitHub repository on profile page add `me` tag to repo.
+To show GitHub repository on profile page add `hoangtien2k3.github.io` tag to repo.

 The project catalog component dynamically runs on client side using jquery.